-- HB 2313 (Thompson S./Paxton): Like many new technologies, transportation network companies (TNCs), like Lyft and Uber, are unwittingly being used by human traffickers toward nefarious ends.
-To aid Texas in combating human trafficking, HB 2313 will require TNCs to provide training for drivers on how to recognize and report trafficking of car passengers. - SB 1527 (Huffman/Thompson S.): A human trafficking omnibus bill including many provisions that will aid law enforcement and increase support for trafficking victims and survivors.
-These provisions include: 1) increasing charges to a 1st degree felony if an actor uses strangulation or a deadly weapon, 2) adding child grooming as a human trafficking offense, 3) makes possession of more than 10 but less than 50 visual depictions of child pornography a 2nd degree felony, and 4) makes possession of more than 50 visual depictions or a videotape/film of child pornography a 1st degree felony, 5) removes the requirement to prove the elements of force, fraud, or coercion for vulnerable people with intellectual and developmental disabilities.
+- HB 2313 (Thompson S. et al./Paxton): Like many new technologies, transportation network companies (TNCs), like Lyft and Uber, are unwittingly being used by human traffickers toward nefarious ends.
+To aid Texas in combating human trafficking, HB 2313 will require TNCs to provide training for drivers on how to recognize and report the trafficking of car passengers. - SB 1527 (Huffman et al./Thompson S. et al.): A human trafficking omnibus bill including many provisions that will aid law enforcement and increase support for trafficking victims and survivors.
+These provisions include: 1) increasing charges to a 1st-degree felony if an actor uses strangulation or a deadly weapon, 2) adding child grooming as a human trafficking offense, 3) makes possession of more than 10 but less than 50 visual depictions of child pornography a 2nd-degree felony, and 4) makes possession of more than 50 visual depictions or a videotape/film of child pornography a 1st-degree felony, 5) removes the requirement to prove the elements of force, fraud, or coercion for vulnerable people with intellectual and developmental disabilities.